rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 >Here will be example of all metrics, metadata, etc. associated with the model in an end-to-end view to explain the relationship between data, model and metrics obtained from model experiment, all together are part of ML experiments.

 ## Model Serving /ML Service
-Given the model experimented, we can package and perform model serving.
+Given the model experimented, we can package and perform the model serving.
 >Pls. check our serving tutorial.

 In the following explain basic steps to package models and record them.

-### Packing the code
+### Packing the model code
->Note: this example is based on the model mentioned in the previous section Now, after discovering the best combination of alpha and l1_ratio, you want to share your ml code with other data scientist in a reusable, and reproducible form.
+>Note: this example is based on the model mentioned in the previous section

+Now, after discovering the best combination of alpha and l1_ratio, you want to share your ml code with other data scientist in a reusable, and reproducible form.
 You can packing the code in a virtual environment such as conda so that the code can be executed everywhere.
 In order to package the code using MLflow, you have to create MLProject and description files which define the requirements for executing the code.
 The below files are an example for packaging the code at <https://github.com/mlflow/mlflow-example> and execute it in the conda environment.